-- 1. Unconditional Graduate Standing-Applicants with a GPA of 2.75 or higher who have completed the necessary prerequisites and have provided the Graduate Services Office with all the required forms and fees may be admitted as a student with full graduate standing. - 2.
+- 1. Unconditional Graduate Standing-Applicants who have met the minimum GPA requirement, have completed the necessary prerequisites and have provided the Graduate Admissions Office with all the required forms and fees may be admitted as a student with full graduate standing. - 2.
 Conditional Graduate Standing-Applicants who are lacking the undergraduate prerequisite courses or who show a deficiency in any of the admission requirements may be admitted on a conditional basis, but must: - a.
 Maintain a 3.0 GPA. - b.
 Remove prerequisite deficiencies. - c.
 Have the recommendation of the graduate program director in order to attain full graduate standing. - d.
-Provide Graduate Services Office with any lacking documents, forms or fees. - 3.
-Special Student Status Under the status of Special Student no more than a total of 6 graduate units may be completed.
-To continue beyond 6 graduate units the student status will need to be changed from Special Graduate Student to Regular Graduate Student by successfully completing the Admission Requirements for Regular Graduate Students.

-NOTE: Special Students are not eligible for Financial Aid.

-4. Denial-Denial may occur when a person does not qualify for admission in any of the above categories.
+Provide Graduate Admissions with any lacking documents, forms or fees. - 3.
+Special Student Status-Under the status of Special Student no more than a total of 6 graduate units may be completed.
+To continue beyond 6 graduate units the student status will need to be changed from Special Graduate Student to Regular Graduate Student by successfully completing the Admission Requirements for Regular Graduate Students. - NOTE: Special Students are not eligible for Financial Aid. - 4.
+Denial-Denial may occur when a person does not qualify for admission in any of the above categories.
 California Baptist University reserves the right to deny admission to any applicant who is antagonistic with the philosophy and purpose of the University.